New Features for Blackboard Tests

 4. A pop-up window appears where you can choose the students to whom the exceptions will apply.
 Check the checkbox for the student who needs extended test time or prolonged accessibility.
 Then click the Submit button at the bottom right.

 5. You can allow more attempts, increase the number of minutes for the timer, or disable “Auto Submit” by unchecking the checkbox for “Auto Submit”.
+Note: If you do want to extend the timer, you must check the "Set Timer" box under "Test Availability."

 6.Click the calendar icon under Availability to change the test availability.